MarioAderman/neuroimaging-go-brrrr/ARCHITECTURE.md

 ### The Solution

-We extend HuggingFace datasets with:
+We build on top of HuggingFace `datasets` with:

-1. **Nifti() Feature Type**: Native support for .nii.gz files
-2. **BIDS File Discovery**: Automatic parsing of BIDS directory structures
-3. **Sharded Upload**: Memory-efficient upload of large neuroimaging datasets
+1. **BIDS file discovery + schema**: map BIDS directories into `datasets.Features` using `datasets.Nifti()`
+2. **Operational sharded uploads**: predictable memory usage + Hub upload reliability for hundreds of large files
-4. **Validation Framework**: Pre-upload checks against expected counts
+3. **Validation framework**: pre-upload checks against expected counts and common corruption indicators

 ---